vpsfreecz/vpsadminos/docs/user-guide/mounts.md

 ## ZFS UID/GID offsets
 Changing ownership of all files and directories to share can take a long time, depending on how many files you have.
-In fact, the same applies for the container's rootfs.
+In fact, the same rules apply for the container's rootfs.
 To avoid chowning files altogether, we patched our ZFS to handle UID/GID mapping at runtime.
-Let's prepared a shared dataset for the same user and container as above.
+Let's prepare a shared dataset for the same user and container as above.

 ```bash